Tabla de contenido

-The main drawback, besides the payment being made outside of their website, is the commission.
+The main drawback, aside from the payment being made outside of your website, is the commission.

-They usually charge you a minimum, which is usually quite high, just for having a point of sale.
-If you don’t bill enough to start making up that fixed payment, stick with other services that don’t come with any minimums.
+Normally they charge you a minimum, which is usually quite high, just for having a point of sale.
+If you don't bill enough to start making up for that fixed payment, stick with other services that don't come with any minimums.

 Other forms of online payments

-There’s more than we’ve covered.
-These are the ideal complementary services to ensure that no client escapes for lack of options:
+There is more than we have covered.
+These are the ideal complementary services to ensure that no client escapes due to lack of options:

-- Cash on delivery: Years ago it was essential because of the lack of confidence in the Internet.
-It’s starting to fade now, but we still strongly recommend adding this option to your payment options, as users either don’t trust the new store (they are buying for the first time) or don’t want to use any other form of online payment. sending money
+- Cash on delivery: Years ago it was fundamental due to the lack of confidence in the Internet.
+It's starting to go away now, but we still highly recommend adding this option to your payment options as users don't trust the new store (they're buying for the first time) or don't want to use any other online payment methods. sending money

 - Check: This form of payment used to be very popular in the US.
 Or UK, but not in Europe, if you avoid this option, you will not lose many customers, especially in Europe.

-- Bank transfer: for those who are still reluctant to give their card information, this is a good alternative.
-Give them a 1-3 day window for you to receive the money before shipping the product.
+- Wire transfer: For those who are still reluctant to give out their card information, this is a good alternative.
+It gives them a window of 1-3 days for you to receive the money before sending the product.

-It is important to offer a variety, so that you don’t lose any of your customers, if that doesn’t mean a big additional cost for you.
+It's important to offer variety, so you don't lose any of your customers, if it doesn't cost you a lot more.

-Our recommendation is to include all of the above, a card payment option either through Stripe or a virtual POS, PayPal, COD and Bank Transfer.
-You may be able to securely skip payment by check if your main markets are Europe, USA, Canada, Japan, Japan and the US.
+Our recommendation is to include everything mentioned above, a card payment option either through Stripe or a virtual POS, PayPal, COD and Bank Transfer.
+Maybe you can safely skip payment with a check if your main markets are Europe, USA.
 Or South America.